Shooting Star (band): 1990s

 By 1993, disappointed over the collapse of Enigma, the JRS fiasco and the general decline in popularity of classic rock music, the band went into semi-retirement but resurfaced each year to play occasional concerts with Verlin back on bass.

-In 1997 the violin became a part of their sound again with the addition of violinist Terry Brock (not the same guy who performed as a background vocalist with Kansas on their Drastic Measures tour).
+In 1997 the violin became a part of their sound again with the addition of violinist Terry Brock (not the same man who performed as a background vocalist with Kansas on their Drastic Measures tour).

-In 1998, after recovering from a battle with esophageal cancer, Van was asked to perform at a cancer benefit concert in Chicago.
-On stage were members of Night Ranger, Cheap Trick, Survivor and 38 Special.
-Van received a heartfelt response from the fans and his friends on stage, which rekindled interest in playing again.
-Upon returning home from the show, he began writing songs and contemplated recording them.

 In the summer of 1999, while vacationing in Nashville, Tennessee, Van was reunited with producer/engineer Kevin Beamish.
 Kevin and Van had met 20 years earlier while Shooting Star was recording its first album.
 At that time, Kevin was a young engineer for Gus Dudgeon.
 Out of this chance meeting grew the plans to record and release Shooting Star's seventh album, Leap of Faith (July 2000).
 The recording took place at Sound Stage Studios in Nashville, Tennessee from December 1999 through February 2000.

 2000s

 Shooting Star celebrated its 20th year as recording artists in 2000 with the release of Leap of Faith and a fall tour.
 Shane Michaels joined as the band's new violinist in May 2000, replacing Christian Howes (1999–2000), who had replaced Terry Brock.
 Original drummer Steve Thomas returned to the fold in late 2003 and singer Keith Mitchell left in the summer of 2005 after reported voice problems.

-In July 2006 the group released the album Circles with Kevin Chalfant (ex-member of 707 and The Storm) handling the lead vocals, but since Chalfant was unable to commit to touring, he was replaced in 2007 by Ronnie Platt.
+In July 2006 the group released the album Circles with Kevin Chalfant (ex-member of 707 and The Storm) handling the lead vocals.
+But since Chalfant was unable to commit to touring, he was replaced in 2007 by Ronnie Platt.

 Original keyboardist Bill Guffey (born William Guffey III on July 28, 1952) died on April 12, 2007, at age 54.

 Violinist Shane Michaels left the band in June 2008 to concentrate on another project, Flannigan's Right Hook, and was replaced by Janet Jameson.
-Bassist Ron Verlin, who had left the group twice before (in 1984 and 1991) and had taken temporary leaves of absence since his return in 1994, departed permanently in 2009; since then, Laffoon has covered the position of bassist.
+Bassist Ron Verlin, who had left the group twice before (in 1984 and 1991) and had taken temporary leaves of absence since his return in 1994, departed permanently in 2009; since then, keyboardist Dennis Laffoon has also covered the position of bassist.

 Shooting Star was inducted into the Kansas Music Hall Of Fame on March 7, 2009.
 The band performed at Liberty Hall in Lawrence, Kansas with the McLain, Thomas, Lafoon, Platt, Jameson lineup, with special guest Ron Verlin on bass, and for two songs, original vocalist Gary West.
 Other former members were on hand that evening but did not perform.